kitsec-labs/kitsec-core/README.md

 # Ethical hacking, made easy. 🪄

-Kitsec is a powerful toolkit CLI designed to help you centralize your security workflow and take your cybersecurity skills to the next level.
+Kitsec is a powerful toolkit CLI designed to help you smplify & centralize your security workflow.
 Whether you're a seasoned professional or just getting started, Kitsec provides a comprehensive set of tools to help you stay on top of your game.

 Disclaimer: Use this tool ethically and legally as part of Bug Bounties or Security Audits.
 The author is not responsible for any misuse of this tool.